cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 The theory presented in these notes is based on the lecture notes Introduction to Persistent Homology [^1].
 They are intended as a condensed summary of the material, and any mistakes are my own.
 I am grateful to the author for making this material publicly available.

 After introducing the fundamental concepts, a numerical example is presented to illustrate their application.
+The open-source library GUDHI [^2] has been used to generate part of the presented results.

 ## 1. Theory